cnbeining/Biligrab/README.md

     -p: Default: 0
         The part number.
         Able to use the same syntax as "-a".
-        If set to 0, Biligrab will download all the avalable parts in the video.
+        If set to 0, Biligrab will download all the available parts in the video.

     -s: Default: 0
     Source to download.
-    0: The original API source, can be Letv backup, and can failed if the original video is not avalable(e.g., deleted)
+    0: The original API source, can be Letv backup, and can failed if the original video is not available(e.g., deleted)
     1: The CDN API source, "oversea accelerate".
        Can be MINICDN backup in Mainland China or oversea.
        Good to bypass some bangumi's limit.
     2: Force to use the original source.
-       Use Flvcd to parase the video, but would fail if
+       Use Flvcd to parse the video, but would fail if
        1) The original source DNE, e.g., some old videos
        2) The original source is Letvcloud itself.
-       3) Other unknown reason(s) that stops Flvcd from parasing the video.
+       3) Other unknown reason(s) that stops Flvcd from parsing the video.
     For any video that failed to parse, Biligrab will try to use Flvcd.
     (Mainly for oversea users regarding to copyright-restricted bangumies.)
     If the API is blocked, Biligrab would fake the UA.
     3: (Not stable) Use the HTML5 API.
        This works for downloading some cached Letvcloud videos, but is slow, and would fail for no reason sometimes.
-       Will retry if unavalable.
+       Will retry if unavailable.
     4: Use Flvcd.
        Good to fight with oversea and copyright restriction, but not working with iQiyi.
-       May retrive better quality video, especially for Youku.
+       May retrieve better quality video, especially for Youku.
     5: Use BilibiliPr.
        Good to fight with some copyright restriction that BilibiliPr can fix.
        Not always working though.